mniinio/APIOps-cycles/Developer(APIConsumer)Program.md

 *   being able to give geedback , knowing about changes, the image and brand of the company offering the API
 *   cost of using it

-Developer experience design starts when the API is designed with [1\.
-API Canvas](../apicanvas) and there are special API consumer related requirements gathered in the architecture phase, see [Collecting architecture requirements](../CollectingArchitectureRequirements).
+Developer experience design starts when the API is designed with [API Canvas](../apicanvas) and there are special API consumer related requirements gathered in the architecture phase, see [Collecting architecture requirements](../CollectingArchitectureRequirements).

 The table below lists typical developer experience affecting resources, tools and processes.